 That doesn’t mean Anthony is a negative on the offensive end.
 Far from it.
 But in a modern NBA where ball movement and spacing is key, it definitely makes it tougher for him to be effective, especially at this stage of his career when he isn’t quite as nimble and dependable as he was seven years ago.

 Then, there is Melo’s defense, which leaves a whole lot to be desired.

 Anthony’s lack of defensive prowess is not just a product of old age, either.
-Even when he entered the league as a raw 19-year-old out of Syracuse in 2003, Anthony was not known for his defensive chops.
+Even when he entered the league as a raw 19-year-old out of Syracuse in the 2003 NBA Draft, Anthony was not known for his defensive chops.